Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/博客/Paul Graham 博客/Essays/How People Get Rich Now.md

 own company is risky, and when risk isn't rewarded, people opt for
 <a href="http://www.paulgraham.com/inequality.html"><u>safety</u></a> instead.<br><br>But it wasn't simply cause and effect.
 The oligopolies and high tax
 rates of the mid 20th century were all of a piece.
-Lower taxes are not simply a cause of entrepreneurship, but an effect as well: the people getting rich in the mid 20th century from real estate and oil exploration lobbied for and got huge tax loopholes that made their effective tax rate much lower, and presumably if it had been
+Lower taxes are not just a cause of entrepreneurship, but an effect as well: the people getting rich in the mid 20th century from real estate and oil exploration lobbied for and got huge tax loopholes that made their effective tax rate much lower, and presumably if it had been